 So far so good.
 I’ve got balance in my account which I’ve now withdrawn to my bank.
 And more money pending waiting for delivery confirmation.
 So it’s going well, and worth trying out.

 Lots of people have asked me about it, so here’s my guide to selling preloved clothes on Vinted.
-Mainly as a seller, but with some of what I’ve seen from my buyers too.
+Mainly as a seller, but with a little buying experience too.

 1, Set up your account on Vinted